Aaradhya13/Netflix-Clone/README.md

 # This is my Netflix Clone made using HTML and CSS.
-The link to it is: https://aaradhya-css-clone.netlify.app/
+A video of my project is attached herewith with the name "My Netflix Clone" .